wombateer/Thesis/README.md

-# Feature Selection and Random Forest Model Training
-Main Script for Methods of Master's Thesis "Assessing Potential Ink Disease Distribution in Sweet Chestnut Forests in Switzerland.
-A Remote Sensing Approach"
+# Assessing Potential Ink Disease Distribution in Sweet Chestnut Forests in Switzerland.
+A Remote Sensing Approach - Main Coding Script

-This repository contains the code used in my Master's Thesis to develop a Random Forest classification model for assessing potential diseased sweet chestnut trees.
+This repository contains the code used in my Master's Thesis to develop a Random Forest classification model for assessing potential diseased sweet chestnut trees by using freely availabe Sentinel-2 data and sampled tree data.
 The model utilizes Recursive Feature Elimination (RFE) and Leave Location Out Cross-Validation (LOO-CV) for feature selection and model validation.

-Overview
+##Overview
 The primary goal of this project is to classify the condition of trees based on various spectral indices and features.
 The script performs the following key tasks:

   Data Preprocessing: